Doxylamine: Side effects

 Side effects of doxylamine include dizziness, drowsiness, and dry mouth, among others.
 Doxylamine is a potent anticholinergic and has a side-effect profile common to such drugs, including blurred vision, dry mouth, constipation, muscle incoordination, urinary retention, mental confusion, and delirium.

-Because of its relatively long elimination half-life (10–12 hours), doxylamine is associated with next-day effects including sedation, drowsiness, grogginess, dry mouth, and tiredness when used as a hypnotic.
-This may be described as a "hangover effect".
-The shorter elimination half-life of diphenhydramine (4–8 hours) compared to doxylamine may give it an advantage over doxylamine as a sleep aid in this regard.
+Because of its relatively long elimination half-life (10 hours), doxylamine is associated with next-day effects including sedation, drowsiness, grogginess, dry mouth, and tiredness when used as a hypnotic.
+This next-day sedation may be described as a "hangover effect".
+The shorter elimination half-life of diphenhydramine (4 hours) compared to doxylamine may give it an advantage over doxylamine as a sleep aid in this regard.

 Antihistamines like doxylamine are sedating initially but tolerance occurs with repeated use and can result in rebound insomnia upon discontinuation.

 Occasional case reports of coma and rhabdomyolysis have been reported with doxylamine overdose.
-This is in contrast to diphenhydramine.
+This pattern is in contrast to diphenhydramine.

 Studies of doxylamine's carcinogenicity in mice and rats have produced positive results for both liver and thyroid cancer, especially in the mouse.
 The carcinogenicity of the drug in humans is not well-studied, and the International Agency for Research on Cancer lists the drug as "not classifiable as to its carcinogenicity to humans".

 Continuous and/or cumulative use of anticholinergic medications, including first-generation antihistamines, is associated with a higher risk of cognitive decline and dementia in older people.

 Overdose

 Doxylamine is generally safe for administration to healthy adults.
 Doses of doxylamine of up to 1,600 mg/day for 6 months have been given to adults with schizophrenia, with little toxicity encountered.
-The median lethal dose is estimated to be 50–500 mg/kg in humans.
+However, modern toxicology data and medical case reports do not back this finding up.
+The median lethal dose is estimated to be 50 mg/kg in humans.
 Symptoms of overdose may include dry mouth, dilated pupils, insomnia, night terrors, euphoria, hallucinations, seizures, rhabdomyolysis, and death.
 Fatalities have been reported from doxylamine overdose.
-These have been characterized by coma, tonic-clonic (or grand mal) seizures and cardiopulmonary arrest.
+These fatalities have been characterized by coma, tonic-clonic (or grand mal) seizures and cardiopulmonary arrest.
 Children appear to be at a high risk for cardiopulmonary arrest.
 A toxic dose for children of more than 1.8 mg/kg has been reported.
-A 3-year-old child died 18 hours after ingesting 1,000 mg doxylamine succinate.
+A three-year-old child died 18 hours after ingesting 1,000 mg doxylamine succinate.
 Rarely, an overdose results in rhabdomyolysis and acute kidney injury.